frandallfarmer/neohabitat/README.md

 Play Habitat Now!
 -----------------

-We maintain a demo server running the latest Git master and you can connect to it at any time.
+We maintain a demo server running the latest Neohabitat code and you can connect to it at any time.
+There's often a few members of the regular crew hanging out there, so come say hey!

 **Please note**: Neohabitat is currently in alpha, so there will likely be some instability.
 If you see anything weird, please [tell us about it in our Slack](http://slack.neohabitat.org/).